Ramy-Abdulazziz/MovieLister/README.md

 cd path/to/your/project/client
 ```

 Create a local environment file: Create a new file named .env.local in the client root directory.
 This will tell your React app where to find the backend server.
+Add the VITE_API_BASE_URL, and VITE_FAVORITES_KEY entries.

 ### .env.local

 ```
 VITE_API_BASE_URL=http://localhost:3001/api
+VITE_FAVORITES_KEY = movie-favorites
 ```

 Install dependencies: